rethinkdb/rethinkdb-rs/api/python/aggregation/count.md

 called with a predicate function, counts the number of elements in the sequence where that function returns `True`.

+If `count` is called on a [binary](/api/python/binary) object, it will return the size of the object in bytes.

 __Example:__ Count the number of users.